LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 I see avalanches pushing

-painfully awake
+painfully awake men

-suicidal men
+lucid dreamers

-within a dreamers world,
+in a nightmares world,

-where so few are really lucid.
+where so few are really lucid,

+have you met someone at all?

 &nbsp;

-All the romantic men
+All the romantic men are gone,

-are truly giving up.
+cuz we truly felt too clowned.

 &nbsp;

-So tragic is this heaven,
+Way too tragic is this heaven,

-in which we will not belong,
+cuz we won't belong at all,

-in which everybody
+in which everybody is nothing

-is nothing but a mean to an end.
+but a mean to gluttony.

 &nbsp;